tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis/README.md

 _Unikernel-Based Real-Time Virtualization under Deferrable Servers: Analysis and Realization_

 for ECRTS 2022.
 This document is explaining how to use the artifact to repeat the experiments presented in the paper, i.e., Section 6.1.
-Due to the nature of a close-source project with the company, i.e., EMVICORE GmbH, the setup of the case study in Section 6.2 is not included in this artifact.
+Due to the nature of a close-source project with the company, i.e., [EMVICORE GmbH](https://emvicore.com/de/), the source code of the case study in Section 6.2 is not included in this artifact.
+Please cite the above paper when reporting, reproducing or extending the results.

 The rest of the document is organized as follows:
 1. [Environment Setup](#environment-setup)
 2. [How to run the experiments](#how-to-run-the-experiments)
 3. [Overview of the corresponding functions](#overview-of-the-corresponding-functions)
 4. [Miscellaneous](#miscellaneous)

-Please cite the above paper when reporting, reproducing or extending the results.

 ## Environment Setup
 ### Requirements